Baptist Health: Boosting Engagement by Providing Educational Opportunities

 One of them is tuition assistance-aligned pricing, where Strategic Education aligns tuition prices on select degree programs from its affiliates, Strayer and Capella universities, with the tuition assistance Baptist Health already provides.
 This can enable employees to pursue education with little or no out-of-pocket tuition cost.

 Strategic Education also offers access to Workforce Edge, a tech-enabled upskilling and reskilling solution that gives employees one simple and intuitive tool to access educational opportunities.
-Workforce Edge is also a gateway to discounted offerings on everything from high school credentials and certificates to professional development and doctoral degrees – from more than 60 educational providers.
+Workforce Edge is also a gateway to discounted offerings on everything from high school credentials and certificates to professional development and doctoral degrees – from a variety of educational providers.
 Plus, it gives employers an efficient way to manage, track, and analyze employee education usage.

 With Workforce Edge and tuition-aligned learning pathways in place, employees at every level can find opportunities to pursue learning that is accessible, flexible, and affordable.
 Research shows that Americans view cost as the biggest barrier to attending college.
 To address this barrier, Strategic Education comes to the table with solutions.
 For employers, Workforce Edge makes the deployment and management of education benefits seamless.
 Employers can view utilization, generate reports, and track return on investment all through seamless dashboard reporting.